 Step 1:

-Fishing line tangles are one of the most frustrating experiences for an angler.
-Nothing spoils a day on the lake like having to constantly untangle your line.
+An angler’s worst nightmare is the tangles that can occur in their fishing line.
+It can quickly ruin a relaxing day on the lake when you have to constantly stop and unravel your line.
 But, there are steps you can take to help prevent this from happening in the first place.